Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 Blue Lagoon (Reykjanes Peninsula)

-The most famous hot spring in Iceland, and yes, it is worth doing once.
-The milky-blue water sits in the middle of a black lava field on the Reykjanes Peninsula, and the contrast is genuinely striking, even after seeing thousands of photos of it.
+The most famous hot spring in Iceland, and yes, I think it is worth doing once.
+I've been there maybe ten times over the years, starting back when it was a much smaller operation, and the milky-blue water sitting in the middle of a black lava field is genuinely striking even after you've seen thousands of photos of it.

 The water is rich in silica and minerals, and the free silica mud masks are part of the experience.
 There is an in-water bar where you can order drinks without leaving the pool.
 The whole place is designed to feel luxurious, and it delivers on that.

-The honest take: it is expensive, it is busy, and it feels more like a spa resort than a natural Icelandic experience.
-But the setting is unique and the water feels incredible on your skin.
-Do it once, skip the most expensive packages unless you really want the private lounge, and move on to the places further down this list.
+My honest take: it is expensive, it is busy, and it feels more like a spa resort than a natural Icelandic experience.
+But the setting is unique and the water really does feel incredible on your skin.
+Do it once, skip the most expensive packages unless you really want the private lounge, and then move on to the places further down this list where you will have a more authentic experience.

-• For our full honest review, including whether the premium packages are worth it, see our Blue Lagoon guide
+For my full honest review, including whether the premium packages are worth it, see my Blue Lagoon guide

 Sky Lagoon (Reykjavik)

-Sky Lagoon opened in 2021 and quickly became one of the most popular hot springs in the country.
-The main feature is a large infinity-edge pool that seems to merge with the North Atlantic Ocean in front of you.
-On a clear day, you can see Snaefellsjokull glacier on the horizon.
+Sky Lagoon opened in 2021 and I was sceptical at first - I thought it would just be a Blue Lagoon knockoff closer to the city.
+I was wrong.
+The main feature is a large infinity-edge pool that genuinely seems to merge with the North Atlantic Ocean in front of you.
+On a clear day I can see Snæfellsjökull glacier on the horizon from the water.

-The standout here is the Ritual, a 7-step spa experience that takes you through a warm pool, cold plunge, sauna, fog room, body scrub, steam room, and back to the warm pool.
-It is well designed and feels like a genuine experience rather than a gimmick.
+The standout for me is the Ritual, a 7-step spa experience that takes you through a warm pool, cold plunge, sauna, fog room, body scrub, steam room, and back to the warm pool.
+I was expecting it to feel gimmicky but it is actually well designed and I found myself doing the full cycle twice.

 Sky Lagoon is only 15 minutes from downtown Reykjavik, which makes it far more convenient than the Blue Lagoon if you are short on time.
 It is also slightly less expensive.

-Hvammsvik is the option that feels most authentically Icelandic among the premium spas.
+Hvammsvík is the option that feels most authentically Icelandic among the premium spas, and it is my personal favourite.
 Eight natural pools at different temperatures are scattered along a fjord shoreline, with the ocean lapping at the edges during high tide.
 You move between pools, adjusting temperature as you go, with an Atlantic cold plunge available between them.

 The setting is stunning.
 Mountains rise on both sides of the fjord, and depending on the tide, some pools are partially submerged in seawater.
-It is about 45 minutes from Reykjavik, through the Hvalfjordur tunnel.
+The first time I went, I spent almost three hours just moving between pools and watching the light change on the mountains.
+It is about 45 minutes from Reykjavik through the Hvalfjörður tunnel.

-• Our full Hvammsvik guide covers what to expect and how to get there
+My full Hvammsvík guide covers what to expect and how to get there

 Laugarás Lagoon (Golden Circle, South Iceland)

 The newest addition to Iceland's premium spa scene, Laugarás Lagoon opened in October 2025 on the banks of the Hvítá River in the village of Laugarás.
-It sits right on the Golden Circle route, about 1.5 hours from Reykjavik, which makes it a natural add-on to a Golden Circle day or an easy standalone trip.
+It sits right on the Golden Circle route, about 1.5 hours from Reykjavik, which makes it a natural add-on to a Golden Circle day.

 The signature feature is a 6.7-metre cascading waterfall that flows between two tiers of geothermal pools.
 You can swim right under it.
 The lagoon also includes a grotto with built-in seating, a forest pool tucked near the treeline, two dry saunas with river views, a cold plunge pool, and two swim-up bars.
 The building itself is striking, with a grass-covered roof and arched architecture inspired by Icelandic lava caves, designed to blend into the surrounding landscape rather than dominate it.

 The on-site restaurant, Ylja, is run by celebrated Icelandic chef Gísli Matt and serves a seasonal farm-to-table menu built around local ingredients.
-This is not your typical spa cafe.
+I ate there on my first visit and it is not your typical spa cafe.
 If you go for the top-tier Ösp pass, a two-course meal at Ylja is included.

 This is a 3-billion-ISK investment and it shows.
 The facilities are polished, the design is thoughtful, and the Golden Circle location means it will probably become one of the most visited spas in Iceland within a year or two.
-If you are doing the Golden Circle and want a premium soak, this is now the top option on the route.
+If you are doing the Golden Circle and want a premium soak, this is now my top recommendation on the route.

 Forest Lagoon (Akureyri)